 - get suddenly more unwell

 When to dial 111

 Dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help if your child:

 - is having difficulty talking because they are so short of breath

 - has blue lips or tongue

-Chest physiotherapy (pictured at right).
-This usually needs to be done once or twice a day.
-Your action plan will say how often.
+Your child will need chest physiotherapy once or twice a day.
 There are different ways to do chest physiotherapy - either with breathing and percussion or by using a physiotherapy breathing device (PEP, acapella, bubble).
-The aim is to clear the extra mucus or phlegm from the lungs and keep your child well.
+This is to clear the extra mucus from your child's lungs to keep your child well.
 The physiotherapist will show you the best method to use with your child.
 The type of chest physiotherapy changes with age.

 Some children with Bx may benefit from inhalers because they also have asthma.